 Now, gather your miniatures or other objects you’d like to display and arrange them on the base.
 Here, I used a cake stand from the Target Dollar Spot, but you can also use a plate, wood slice, round trivet, or any other flat surface.

-Everything’s Better Under a Dome
+Everything’s Better Under a Cloche

-Since you can use a glass cloche to display anything – even living plants – this lightning-fast DIY cloche will last long after I pack away the Easter display.
+Since you can use a homemade glass cloche to display anything – even living plants – this lightning-fast DIY cloche will last long after I pack away the Easter display.
 I’m already brainstorming ways to display tiny travel souvenirs under a cloche, and I’d love to track down my old miniature collection in my parents’ attic.

-Do you have a cloche, or is this the first time you’ve heard of them?
+Do you have a glass cloche, or is this the first time you’ve heard of them?
 I’d love to know what you display in yours!

 Check out these other ideas!